-Benchmarking the Gains from APM.
-To obtain a sense of the benefit of using APM, we benchmark the improvements from APM using application and admission data from 2013-2017 on the selective exam schools of Chicago Public Schools (CPS), a setting also empirically studied by Angrist, Pathak, and Zárate (2019) and Ellison and Pathak (2021).
+We finally perform a proof-of-concept exercise to obtain a sense of the benefit of using APM and demonstrate the simplicity of its implementation.
+Concretely, we apply our practical roadmap and benchmark the improvements from APM using application and admission data from 2013-2017 on the selective exam schools of Chicago Public Schools (CPS), a setting also empirically studied by Angrist, Pathak, and Zárate (2019) and Ellison and Pathak (2021).
 CPS uses a reserve system to increase the admissions of underrepresented groups.
 In this system, as we later detail, academic scores and the socioeconomic characteristics of the census tracts in which students live determine the schools that students can attend.
 Moreover, there is substantial variation in the joint distribution of student characteristics over time.
-This justifies our focus on the importance of uncertainty and implies that APM could generate gains for the authority.
+This justifies our focus on the importance of uncertainty and implies that APM must generate gains for the authority.
 Estimating preference parameters to best rationalize the pursued reserve policy, we find that the gains from using the optimal APM are equivalent to eliminating 37.5% of the loss to CPS' payoffs from failing to admit a diverse class of students.
-This gain is 2.3 times larger than the estimated gain from a 2012 policy change that increased the size of all reserves.
-This proof-of-concept exercise shows both that APM could be practically implemented and that the gains from so doing may be considerable.
+This gain is 2.3 times larger than the estimated gain from an actual 2012 policy reform that increased the size of all reserves.
+This exercise shows both that APM could be practically implemented and that the gains from so doing may be considerable.

 Related Literature.
 The market design literature has largely studied the comparative statics and axiomatic foundations of mechanisms.
 In this context, our paper relates to the literature on matching with affirmative action concerns initiated by Abdulkadiroğlu and Sönmez (2003) and Abdulkadiroğlu (2005).
-For example, in the study of quotas, Kojima (2012) shows how affirmative action policies that place an upper bound on the enrollment of non-minority students may hurt all students, Hafalir, Yenmez, and Yildirim (2013) introduce the alternative and more efficient minority reserve policies, Ehlers, Hafalir, Yenmez, and Yildirim (2014) generalize reserves to accommodate policies that have floors and ceilings for minority admissions, and Doğan (2016) shows that stronger affirmative action can (weakly) harm all minority students under reserve policies and proposes a new rule that fixes this issue.
-The quota policies studied in this paper are a special case of the slot-specific priorities introduced in Kominers and Sönmez (2016).
-Further related papers study quota policies in university admissions in India (Aygün and Turhan, 2020; Sönmez and Yenmez, 2022a,b), in Germany (Westkamp, 2013) and in Brazil (Aygün and Bó, 2021).
-Kamada and Kojima (2017, 2018) and Goto, Kojima, Kurata, Tamura, and Yokoo (2017) study stability and efficiency in more general matching-with-constraints models.
-Echenique and Yenmez (2015) characterize a class of substitutable choice rules under diversity preferences, Erdil and Kumano (2019) study tie-breaking rules under substitutable priorities under stable matching mechanisms and distributional constraints, and Imamura (2020) presents axioms to compare the meritocracy and diversity of different choice rules and characterizes reserves and quotas.
-Celebi (2022) studies when affirmative action policies can be rationalized by diversity preferences.
+For example, in the study of quotas, Kojima (2012) shows how affirmative action policies that place an upper bound on the enrollment of non-minority students may hurt all students, Hafalir, Yenmez, and Yildirim (2013) introduce the alternative and more efficient minority reserve policies, Ehlers, Hafalir, Yenmez, and Yildirim (2014) generalize reserves to accommodate policies that have floors and ceilings for minority admissions, and Doğan (2016) shows that stronger affirmative action can (weakly) harm all minority students under reserve policies.
+The quota policies studied in this paper are a special case of the slot-specific priorities introduced in Kominers and Sönmez (2016).5 A number of alternative mechanisms have also been studied.
+For example, Kamada and Kojima (2017, 2018) and Goto, Kojima, Kurata, Tamura, and Yokoo (2017) study stability and efficiency in more general matching-with-constraints models.
+Relatedly, Echenique and Yenmez (2015) characterize a class of substitutable choice rules under diversity preferences, Erdil and Kumano (2019) study tie-breaking rules under substitutable priorities under stable matching mechanisms and distributional constraints, and Imamura (2020) presents axioms to compare the meritocracy and diversity of different choice rules and characterizes reserves and quotas.